Amazon Europe: Tailoring Your Listings for the Next Biggest Market

 - If you take that into account, it’s easier to remember that traditional search engines are more concerned about click-through rates while Amazon is focused more on conversion rates.
 Of the people that visit, what percentage of those people buy?

-As we’ve covered in our general Amazon listing optimization guide, your sales play as much a part for your rankings, if not the most important part, as the keywords used in your titles and description.
+As we’ve covered in our Amazon SEO guide and listing optimization guide, your sales play as much a part for your rankings, if not the most important part, as the keywords used in your titles and description.

 For your product to appear at the top of the search results, the sales history matters more than the number of your visitors.
 Thus making conversions the number one part of your optimization goals.